hanakin/phpBB-StyleGuide/README.md

-PHPBB-StyleGuide
+phpBB-StyleGuide
 ====================

-Inorder to provide a more modern approach to https://www.phpbb.com/customise/db/style/prosilver_gdk_commercial_fonts/ as well as provide a useful resource to facilitate and speed up the devlopment process for PHPBB themes.
+Inorder to provide a more modern approach to https://www.phpbb.com/customise/db/style/prosilver_gdk_commercial_fonts/ as well as provide a useful resource to facilitate and speed up the devlopment process for phpBB themes.

 ### The Disscussion related to this project
 https://area51.phpbb.com/phpBB/viewtopic.php?f=81&t=45855

 ### What this offers us

-A clean workflow and framework that will be used to standardize all the changes and improvments for PHPBB Themes.
+A clean workflow and framework that will be used to standardize all the changes and improvements for phpBB Themes.
 By using this as the standard for everything from the colors that are used to the font use-cases and responsive objects.

 ### Contributions